onera/Cassiopee/Generator/doc/source/Generator.rst

 .. py:function:: Generator.fittingPlaster(a, bumpFactor=0.)

-    Fit a surface structured patch to a curve a.
+    Create a structured surface patch that fits a curve a.
 BumpFactor controls the curvature of the patch.

-    :param a:  curve to deform the structured patch
+    :param a:  curve to fit
     :type  a:  array
     :param bumpFactor:  amplitude of the bump
     :type  bumpFactor:  float
-    :return: new structured mesh
+    :return: created 2D structured mesh
     :rtype: array or pyTree

     *Example of use:*

-    * `Cartesian mesh deformation by a curve (array) <Examples/Generator/fittingPlaster.py>`_:
+    * `Creation of patch that fits a curve (array) <Examples/Generator/fittingPlaster.py>`_:

     .. literalinclude:: ../build/Examples/Generator/fittingPlaster.py

-    * `Cartesian mesh deformation by a curve (pyTree) <Examples/Generator/fittingPlasterPT.py>`_:
+    * `Creation of patch that fits a curve (pyTree) <Examples/Generator/fittingPlasterPT.py>`_:

     .. literalinclude:: ../build/Examples/Generator/fittingPlasterPT.py